JayOaks/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations contains a script that prints all possible combinations of two letters except oo, has a maximum of 64 characters, all alpha ordered, one combination to a line and the letters are lower cases.

 13-print_float contains a script that that prints a number with two decimals followed by a new line.

+100-decimal_to_hexadecimal contains a script that converts a number from base 10 to base 16.

+101-rot13 contains a script that encodes and decodes text using the rot13 encryption.

+ 102- odd contains a script that prints every other line from the input, starting with the first line.

+103-water_and_stir contains a script that adds the two numbers stored in the environment variables WATER and STIR, base water and base stir respectively, and store the result in base bestchol.